fregu856/TSRT10/README.md

 - - $ roslaunch sweep_ros sweep.launch

 - sweep2scan.launch and view_sweep_laser_scan.launch will however not work.
 For this we need to install the package pointcloud_to_laserscan:
-- - $ sudo apt-get install ros-kinetic-pointcloud-to-laserscan (ros-kinetic-pointcloud-to-laserscan if you instead have ROS kinetic)
+- - $ sudo apt-get install ros-kinetic-pointcloud-to-laserscan

 - Now, you should be able to launch sweep2scan.launch:
 - - $ roslaunch sweep_ros sweep2scan.launch